3 Quantitative Strategies Based on Alternative Data

 In fact, alternative data has been called “the deepest, least utilized alpha source in the world today” by the NASDAQ platform for alternative data, Quandl.

-Determined to maximize its potential, investors and funds are demonstrating a growing interest in testing a wide range of strategies involving the use of alternative data as an alpha generator.
+It is no wonder then that investors and funds are determined to maximize its potential.
+They are demonstrating a growing interest in testing a wide range of strategies involving the use of alternative data as an alpha generator.

 Below we highlight three different quantitative strategies that have shown significant stock returns.